-The generate_series(START,END,STEP) table-valued function is a loadable extension included in the SQLite source tree, and compiled into the command-line shell.
-The generate_series() table has a single result column named "value" holding integer values and a number of rows determined by the parameters START, END, and STEP.
+The generate_series(START,STOP,STEP) table-valued function is a loadable extension included in the SQLite source tree, and compiled into the command-line shell.
+The generate_series() table has one visible result column named "value" holding integer values and a number of rows determined by the parameters START, STOP, and STEP.
 The first row of the table has a value of START.
-Subsequent rows increase by STEP up to END.
+Subsequent rows increment by STEP to a value not exceeding STOP.

 Omitted parameters take on default values.
 STEP defaults to 1.
-END defaults to 9223372036854775807.
-The START parameter is required as of version 3.37.0 (2021-11-27) and later and an error will be raised if START is omitted or has an self-referential or otherwise uncomputable value.
+STOP defaults to 4294967295.
+The START parameter is required as of version 3.37.0 (2021-11-27) and later and an error will be raised if START is omitted or has a self-referential or otherwise uncomputable value.
 Older versions used a default of 0 for START.
 The legacy behavior can be obtained from recent code by compiling with -DZERO_ARGUMENT_GENERATE_SERIES.

-The generate_series table can be simulated using a recursive common table expression.
+The generate_series table can be simulated for positive step values using a recursive common table expression.
 If the three parameters are $start, $end, and $step, then the equivalent common table expression is: